Property Tax Deadline July 2

-Property taxpayers are reminded that payment was due by 4:30 p.m. on Tuesday, July 3, 2012.
-A penalty of 10% will be applied to outstanding current year taxes and unclaimed Provincial Home Owner Grants at the close of business July 3.
+Property taxpayers are reminded that payment must be received by 4:30 p.m. on Wednesday, July 2, 2014.
+A penalty of 10% will be applied to outstanding current year taxes and unclaimed Provincial Home Owner Grants at the close of business July 2.

 Pay Online/ Financial Institution

+During construction, property taxpayers can avoid the dust and line-ups by choosing to pay online.
 Most banks and credit unions accept property tax payments online or in person.
 Please use the Folio Number, located at the top left of your tax notice.
-Provincial Home Owner Grants can be claimed electronically.
+Provincial home owner grants can be claimed electronically.

-Cheques can be dropped off at the Public Service Centre at City Hall, or in the drop box located at the Pandora Avenue entrance of City Hall.
+Cheques post-dated for July 2, 2014 are accepted.
+Cheques can be dropped off at the Public Service Centre at City Hall, or in the after-hours drop box located at the Pandora Avenue entrance of City Hall.